kavyas18/verilog_tutorial_edge_count/README.md

 5. You can look at the waveform by running `dve` then opening the vcd with `File->Open Database`

 NOTE: While the simulation is running, you see messages about "syntax errors".
 As long as the simulation runs to completion, these messages can be ignored.

+## Credits To The Owner
+Repo cloned from https://github.com/mcoduoza/verilog_tutorial_edge_count created by Michael Oduoza